edibledinos/pwnypack/docs/pwnypack/shellcode.rst

 - :class:`~pwnypack.shellcode.aarch64.linux.LinuxAArch64Stack`

 Specialized classes are also provided for X86 and X86_64.
-The *NullSafeMutable* and *NullSafeStack* variants attempt to generate binary output that does not contain NUL bytes, carriage returns and line feeds.
+The *MutableNullSafe* and *StackNullSafe* variants attempt to generate binary output that does not contain NUL bytes, carriage returns and line feeds.

 X86: